 The Chasuble is the outermost sacramental garment of priests and bishops, usually decorated.
 It is only worn for the celebration of the Eucharist.
 It corresponds to the Orthodox phelonion.

-APPROVED COLORS OF LITURGICAL VESTMENTS:
+READ BELOW FOR APPROVED COLORS OF LITURGICAL VESTMENTS:

 GREEN, WHITE/OFF-WHITE, RED and PURPLE are the four most common chasuble colors.